SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 [the one from Pfizer]({{ site.baseurl }}/beautiful-vaccines/#a-beautiful-survival-plot) or [the one from Moderna]({{ site.baseurl }}/beautiful-vaccines-2/#fine-but-whats-in-those-briefing-documents),
 but those were really, wonderfully exceptional.
 This one is still very good:
-- The gray curve, representing the control arm, has rising approximately linearly from day 0 to day 91.
+- The gray curve, representing the control arm, is rising approximately linearly from day 0 to day 91.
 (Ok, there's a little curvature.
 Doesn't matter: still rising at a frightening rate.)
 - The blue curve, representing the treatment arm, still rises a bit.
 You aren't